Trackinsight 2024 Global ETF Survey Report Released: Unveiling 50+ Charts On Worldwide ETF Trends

 Report highlights:

 Global ETF Growth: The year 2023 saw ETF assets soar to $11 trillion, showcasing continuous expansion.
-Europe's assets increased by almost $400 billion, edging closer to the $2 trillion milestone.
-Active ETF Momentum: In North America, active ETF strategies captured 25% of 2023 flows, bringing the category's total assets in the region to $630 billion – a new record.
+North America's assets expand by $1.6 trillion to reach $8.5 trillion, whereas Europe's assets experienced a notable increase of $400 billion, approaching the $2 trillion threshold.
+Active ETF Momentum: In North America, active ETF strategies secured 25% of the flows in 2023, bringing total category's assets to $630 billion – a new record.
 In contrast, Europe, where interest is slowly growing, lags significantly with only $32 billion in assets, emphasizing investors' ongoing preference for passive strategies.
 Thematic Investments: Global interest in thematic investing in 2023 continues to be subdued when compared to the levels seen during the pandemic years.
 AI, Robotics, and Automation themes take the global spotlight with $3.6 billion in inflows in the U.S. and Europe, while the Nuclear Energy theme sees a surge in the U.S. with $1 billion in new capital.
 Europe's commitment to Net Zero 2050 and Climate Change themes remains strong with over $10 billion in new inflows.
-Cryptocurrency Breakthrough: In 2023, global interest in cryptocurrency ETPs rejuvenated amid U.S. Spot Bitcoin ETFs approval rumors, attracting over $1.5 billion in North America and more than $1 billion in Europe, marking the end of crypto winter.
+Cryptocurrency Breakthrough: In 2023, global interest in cryptocurrency ETPs rejuvenated amid U.S. Spot Bitcoin ETFs approval rumors, attracting over $1.5 billion in North America and more than $1 billion in Europe, marking the end of the crypto winter.
 Recently, the U.S. overtook Europe and Canada in the crypto asset arena following a bulk approval and launch of Spot Bitcoin ETFs on U.S. exchanges.
-ESG Cross-Atlantic Polarity: In 2023, Europe reaffirms its global leadership in the ESG market, injecting an impressive $50 billion into ESG ETFs.
-Europe now commands a remarkable 75% share of the global $550 billion ESG ETF assets, reaching an all-time high.
-Conversely, the United States faces a growing gap, primarily due to political pushback across party lines.
-Fixed Income Revival: The fixed income asset class witnessed a revival in 2023, propelling its global ETF assets to the $2 trillion threshold.
-In Europe, there were $66 billion in inflows, double the amount from the previous year, bringing the region's total assets closer to the half-trillion-dollar mark.
+ESG Cross-Atlantic Polarity: ESG inflows in North America have stalled for the second consecutive year, following a record-breaking 2021.
+Meanwhile, Europe continues to lead, attracting an additional $50 billion in new flows and reaching a total of $400 billion in assets – representing 75% of total ESG ETFs assets globally.
+Fixed Income Revival: For the fourth year in a row, North America sees net flows into fixed income ETFs exceed $200 billion, propelling total assets in the region to surpass $1.5 trillion.
+Europe and APAC have also displayed considerable interest in fixed income products, contributing to the global income assets reaching a historic milestone of $2 trillion.
 Insights from the Survey Respondents: Investors are strategically expanding their allocations to diverse asset classes via ETFs, with a pronounced focus on equity and fixed income.
 European investors continue to prioritize ESG investing, and interest in active management is widespread across different regions.
 Thematic investing appetite is present but in a minor satellite exposure capacity, while caution prevails when it comes to cryptocurrencies.

 Philippe Malaise, CEO of Trackinsight, commented, "This year's Global ETF Survey underscores the vibrant expansion and the transformative potential of the ETF industry.
 Our collaboration with J.P.
 Morgan and State Street has enabled us to present a report that not only captures the current state of the market but also offers forward-looking insights that will benefit investors and industry stakeholders alike.
 The findings highlight the adaptability of ETFs to market changes and investor needs, reinforcing their essential role in contemporary investment strategies."